wislon/xamarin-android-use-removable-sd-card/README.md

 ```

+_You can create directories off this path to the SD card now too, now that you have it.
+Exactly the same way you programmatically create them everywhere else_

 OK, that works.
 But this is on an Android 4.1.2 device (not a KitKat one).
-We'll get to the KitKat part later.
+And it works all the way up to, and including, Android 4.3 (level 18) We'll get to the KitKat part later.
 For now, it's OK, we have a removable SD card, and we can write to it.
 Hooray!

 ### How Much Space Have We Got?
 We're not quite done yet though.
 The standard Xamarin/Android calls for determining how much total/available/usable/free space is available are limited to only those mount points that Android would let you access.
 Like the inappropriately and stupidly named `ExternalStorageDirectory`, which isn't what we want.